-Balboa Park, the largest urban cultural park in the nation, features "Spanish Colonial Revival" style buildings, designed and built for the Panama-California Exhibition in 1916 - 1917 to celebrate the completion of the Panama Canal.
-The 1,074-acre park is home to art galleries, free botanical exhibits and 15 museums, including the Natural History Museum, the Reuben H. Fleet Science Center and the world-renowned San Diego Zoo, with more than 800 species of animals, some of them rare and endangered.
+Balboa Park, the largest urban cultural park in the nation, features Spanish Colonial Revival buildings, designed and built for the Panama-California Exposition in 1916 - 1917 to celebrate the completion of the Panama Canal.
+The 1,200-acre park is home to performing arts venues, gardens and more than 15 museums, including the Natural History Museum, the Fleet Science Center and the world-renowned San Diego Zoo, with more than 800 species of animals, some of them rare and endangered.